A verifiably secure and proportional committee election rule: Delayed proofs

-\begin{proof}[Proof of Lemma~\ref{lem:2balanced}] The second statement follows directly from the first one and the definitions of slack, pre-score and score in Section~\ref{s:heuristic}.
-Hence we focus on the first statement, i.e.~that $supp_w(c)\geq supp_{w'}(c)$ for each candidate $c\in A$.
+\begin{proof}[Proof of Lemma~\ref{lem:2balanced}] The second statement comparing scores follows directly from the first one and the definitions of slack, parameterized score, and score.
+Hence we focus on the first statement, i.e., that $\supp_w(c)\geq \supp_{w'}(c)$ for each member $c\in A$.

-Consider vector $f:=w'-w\in\mathbb{R}^E$ as a flow vector over the network induced by $N\cup A'$.
-We need to prove that there is no candidate in $A$ with positive demand relative to $f$.
-Assume by contradiction that there is such a candidate $c'\in A$.
-By the flow decomposition theorem, $f$ can be decomposed into circulations and simple paths, where each path starts in a vertex with positive excess and ends in a vertex with positive demand.
-By our assumption, there must be a path $p$ carrying non-zero flow to $c'$.
-Now, where does path $p$ start?
-It cannot start in $N$ nor in $A'\setminus A$, as otherwise weight vector $w+p$ is feasible by Lemma~\ref{lem:subflow}, and has a greater sum of candidate supports over $A$ than $w$, which contradicts the fact that $w$ is balanced for $A$ and thus maximizes this sum.
-Therefore, it must start in another candidate $c$ in $A$ with positive excess.
-The fact that $f$ has positive excess in $c$ and positive demand in $c'$ implies that
+Consider the flow $f:=w'-w\in\mathbb{R}^E$: it suffices to prove that no member of $A$ has negative excess relative to it.
+Assume by contradiction that there is such a member $c\in A$ with negative excess.
+By Theorem~\ref{thm:decomposition}, $f$ must have a sub-flow that is a simple path ending in $c$ and starting in vertex with positive excess.
+This starting vertex must be a candidate $c'$ inside $A$, as otherwise vector $w+p$ is feasible by Lemma~\ref{lem:subflow} and offers a greater sum of member supports over $A$ than $w$, which contradicts the fact that $w$ is balanced for $A$.
+Now, the fact that $e_f(c) < 0 < e_f(c')$ implies that